JSa1987/ESPHome-HT-SLink/README.md

 # ESPHome Home Theather Controller with Sony S-Link support

 This is an ESPHome controller I made to fully control my home theather setup from Home Assistant.
-This contorller include includes the following input/outputs that suit my needs, but can be easyly be modified for different setups.
+This contorller includes the following input/outputs that suit my needs, but can be easyly be modified for different setups.
 - Sony S-Link Input/Output - Used to controll a Sony CDP-CX225 CD Player
 - IR Input - Used to detect ON/OFF and Volume commands from a Roku remote
 - IR Output - Used to controll a Yamaha RX-V2700 receiver and a daisy chained IR blaster